mattermost/docs/source/comply/legal-hold.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/86c8NoOxlQw" alt="Mattermost legal hold workflow" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Below are step-by-step instructions on how to carry out a legal hold for Mattermost with XML-formatted data, Amazon S3 file storage, and archiving and compliance tools, such as `Smarsh <https://www.smarsh.com/>`_.
+Below are step-by-step instructions on how to carry out a legal hold for Mattermost using the Mattermost Legal Hold plugin.

 How to carry out a legal hold
 -----------------------------